 This diagram shows the signal paths in double speed mode (88.2 / 96 kHz).
-Channels 5, 6, 7 and 8 of the ADAT port have no function anymore in Core Audio, but are used by the hardware to transmit data at double sample rate.
+The channels of the second ADAT port have no function anymore in Core Audio, but are used by the hardware to transmit data at double sample rate.
 Signal routing is identical for record and playback.

-Stand-Alone Operation, Connections and TotalMix
+▶ Stand-Alone Operation, Connections and TotalMix